piazzai/cvless/README.md

 docker-compose up
 ```

-Alternatively you can run the container without docker-compose using the following command on Linux:
+Alternatively you can run the container without docker-compose using the following command on Mac/Linux:

 ```
 docker run -p 4000:4000 -v $(pwd):/site bretfisher/jekyll-serve